 My most recent neuroscience work has focused on biologically-realistic spiking network models of visual pattern detection and sparse code formation.
 Sparse coding is a method for representing information that appears to be used by the brain.
 Its key characteristic is that very few representation variables (neurons) are active at any given moment.

 One research project is E-I Net, a neural circuit model and simulation engine written in MATLAB that learns sparse code patterns using an approach inspired by the brain's visual cortex.
-This was written up in a paper published in The Journal of Neuroscience (abstract, PDF).
+This work was published in The Journal of Neuroscience (abstract, PDF).

 Systems neuroscience interests: